 Suzanne Vega Albums Ranked in Order of Excellence

-Vega spent two years touring 1987’s Solitude Standing, and was then pressured to quickly release a followup.
+Vega spent two years touring 1987’s Solitude Standing and was then pressured to quickly release a follow-up.
 Days of Open Hands often features unremarkable songs dressed up in ornate arrangements, as producer Anton Sarko and Vega use textures from all over the world.
+There’s dumbek (an Egyptian drum) and ney (a Middle Eastern flute), as well as Phillip Glass on string arrangements.
 It’s still worth hearing strong tracks like ‘Tired of Sleeping’ and ‘Pilgrimage’.

 Like Vega’s other 21st century albums, Tales has a clear theme.
 Vega had recently become interested in tarot reading, and songs like ‘Fool’s Complaint’ and ‘Portrait of the Knight of Wands’ are clearly themed around the cards.
 David Bowie alumni Gerry Leonard produces, co-writes most of the songs, and plays guitar.
 He’s a great foil for Vega, and his lead guitar on ‘Portrait’ is lovely while he also leads Vega towards a more rock-oriented sound on occasion.
 Tales and the next three albums on the list were tough to separate in terms of quality.